visheshwalia/AWS-Athena-FederatedQueries/README.md

 <img width="468" alt="image" src="https://github.com/visheshwalia/AWS-Athena-FederatedQueries/assets/49346509/abf73859-1c14-482d-afd3-ed745a2f1f17">

 ### Redshift database Check
-13. Now for setting up federated queries for Redshift in Athena.
-Note: You must have a redshift database created with tickit data populated.
+13. You must have a redshift database created with tickit data populated.
+For this demonstration, I have used Redshift Serverless.
+You can simply start by creating a namespace and a workgroup.
-You can refer to this link to check how can you upload sample data in redshift from S3 : https://docs.aws.amazon.com/redshift/latest/gsg/rs-gsg-create-sample-db.html
+Once created, You can refer to this link to check how can you upload sample data in redshift from S3 : https://docs.aws.amazon.com/redshift/latest/gsg/rs-gsg-create-sample-db.html.

 ### Creating Redshift data source in Athena
 14. In Athena console, choose "Data Sources" from the left window pane.
 Create a new data source, choose Amazon Redshift as a data source.